This article was originally published in 2015 and has been completely updated in 2020.

 The brain finds it fairly easy to grasp threes – elements, colors and fonts – in visual material.
 When that number is increased to four variables, the brain gets confused.

 You probably can recall many occasions in your young days when so many things were based on three elements.
 For instance, ABC; 1, 2, 3; three blind mice; the three musketeers, the Three Stooges, etc. Perhaps it was intuitive, but the people who originated these concepts recognized that three is a powerful number.

-Internet marketing expert, Sean D’Souza, recognizes this fact as well.
+Internet marketing expert, Sean D’Souza, also recognizes this fact.
 He says that visual material should have only a maximum of three features: elements, fonts and colors.
 Many graphic designers get it right, but others stuff up big time because they try to cram too many variables into marketing material they design.

 If you look carefully at many mundane designs in advertising and marketing public relations, you will find there are too many design aspects.
 One of the biggest sins is to throw too many fonts and font size into the mix.
 Keep it simple and strong!
 Maximum of three variables.